What Percentage of Internet Traffic Is Mobile?

 In the last few years, Google’s developers have spent a lot of time working on certain new features.
 Mobile and location enhancements were designed to make our mobile searches return the best pages and best prices.

-Now, a great way to understand customers is to study how their behaviour impacts keyword queries.
+Now, a great way to understand customers is to study how their behavior impacts keyword queries.

 For example, researchers noticed visible growth in question-based queries performed on mobile devices.
 Mobile searches are a result of an immediate need for information, which can explain why that is.
 Users on mobile have high expectations and low patience.